krobelus/rate-experiments/README.md

    is negligible when compared to the number of RUP introductions.

-Among state-of-the-art DRAT checkers, `gratgen` is arguably the easiest to understand (despite implementing a parallel mode), so we advise interested readers to study that.
+Among state-of-the-art DRAT checkers, `gratgen` is arguably the easiest to understand (even though can do a parallel checking), so we advise interested readers to study that.

 \paragraph{\texttt{rupee}} This is the original implementation[^rupee]